Minnesota National Guard releases recommendations to prevent sexual assault and harassment

 The Guard gives victims two options to report allegations.
 The first is restricted, which provides victims with support and services, but doesn’t trigger an investigation and provides confidentiality.
 The other is unrestricted, which opens an investigation.

 About half of the 112 reports from 2014 to 2019 were unrestricted.
 In 44 of the 61 unrestricted cases, both the victim and perpetrator were military members.
-All of the cases were referred to local law enforcement and some later were sent for administration review by the National Guard.
+All of the cases were referred to local law enforcement and some later were sent for review by the National Guard administration.

+In 2016, a member of the Minnesota Guard was charged with raping a stranger in downtown Minneapolis.
+The previous year, the general in charge of the Guard testified at the Legislature that sexual assaults were a pressing concern.

 The Minnesota Guard plans to distribute the report to the Governor’s office, members of Congress and Guard members.
 Senior Guard leaders will conduct unit visits to describe lessons learned from the report and the strategy to eliminate the risk of sexual harassment and sexual assault against members.